 Create a granular date range filter

 There may be a situation where a more granular date range selection including a specific time of day is required.
-This example uses our PostgreSQL Document Company Demo Data Data Source.
+This example uses our PostgreSQL Dundersign Demo Data data source.
 In PostgreSQL, depending on your data, you may have a datetime field you’d like to use to filter your data.

-When you drag a date field to the filters, a dropdown of options are presented but with the absence of a time selection.
+When you drag a date field to the Filters, a dropdown of options is presented but with the absence of a time selection.
 You can instead filter using a timestamp in the Data Pipeline by following the steps below:

-- Open the Users table and drag User Id into the Measures field.
+- Open the Users table and drag Id to the Measures field.

 Scroll down to Pipeline, click + Add Transformation and select Filter Rows from the list.
 You can then set your precise filter conditions here using the Custom Input option.

-- If you only needed the date column to filter your results, add a Hide Columns Pipeline step after completing this.
+- If you only needed the date column to filter your results but don’t need to include the date column in your final result set, add a Hide Columns Pipeline step after completing this.